JaredXwos/WordBlitz/README.md

 - Analysis (Navigates back to MainPage)

 ## Errors specific to CYTest5
-### BlitzScreen.xaml.cs
-- OnGridButtonTap function not complete, add letter handler no arguments?
-No references to function, usage unclear.
-    A: youre refering to the blitzscreen.xaml.cs, yeah it has no functionality(i forgot to delete that method sorry for the confusion). no references means its not being used lol. but theres a duplicate with fucntionality in boardInitialiser.cs because the buttons are being initialised there
-- OnGridButtonPanned function not complete, calls nonexistent function with parameters as variable declarations (illegal), usage unclear
-    A: OnGridButtonPanned only takes in panupdated evnent args, make sure you input the right variable, when using it. [currently eventHandler function for swipe mode fully completed yet]
-- Method names first letter should be caps as per C# guidelines to distinguish them from variables
--   A:ok

 ### Submit.cs
 - isPreviousTile does not check previous tile, it checks if 2 pairs of values are equal.
 Consider isPairEqual, or instead making PreviousTile check the previous tile